SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/DEVELOPMENT.md

 # Development Guide

 This document provides comprehensive development guidelines for contributing to this Polarion extension project.
-It consolidates key information from other documentation files and adds specific guidance for developers.
+It complements other documentation files and focuses specifically on technical setup and development workflows.

 ## Table of Contents